Softwerkskammer-Linz/SocratesHomepage/content/home/en/code-of-conduct.md

 Unacceptable behaviour includes, but is not limited to:

 * Harassment, and other exclusionary behaviour.
 Deliberate intimidation and threats.
-* Aggressive or secualized language and content.
+* Aggressive or sexualized language and content.
 Unwanted sexual advances.
 * Insulting or putting down other participants.
 Personal or political attacks.
 * Publishing or telling others that a participant belongs to a particular identity channel without asking their consent first.
 * Well-actuallies: Telling people what they "actually meant to say".